LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

 Ronaldinho Biography – How Roberto Molded his Career:

-Ronaldinho was inspired by his elder brother and began taking football seriously at the age of 7.
+His elder brother inspired him, thus making him take football seriously at the age of 7.

 Roberto saw the future in his younger brother and acted on it by creating daily training sessions for him.